Serie A Betting: All the Facts, History, and More

 Which Bookies Should You Watch out For?

 It goes without saying that there are some bookies out there you need to watch out for.
 Therefore, we recommend betting on sites that we feature here.
-They are all fully licensed by the UK Gambling Commission and are fully safe and secure.
+They are all fully licensed by the gambling regulation authorities and are fully safe and secure.

 Those we have selected in the Top 5 are really the most competitive sites for your Serie A betting needs.
 That doesn’t mean, of course, that if you choose another one, you’ll necessarily get hurt.
 However, we ask you to trust the choice made by our experts, considering the fact that there are many cowboys out and about.